"

 Bicycles lay on the track before the start of the Men’s Little 500.

-The standard below outlines the process for recording, reviewing, and approving time worked by non-exempt employees, as well as the timing of on-cycle and off-cycle payroll for both biweekly and monthly pay schedules at Indiana University.
+The standard regarding payroll cycles below outlines the process for recording, reviewing, and approving time worked by non-exempt employees, as well as the timing of on-cycle and off-cycle payroll for both biweekly and monthly pay schedules at Indiana University.
 It highlights the requirement for employees, payroll processors, supervisors, and fiscal officers related to the payroll cycle at IU.
 Following and understanding this standard helps ensure accuracy in wage calculation, compliance with labor and tax laws, and timely payment to employees-supporting trust, transparency, and financial integrity in IU’s payroll operations.

 UCO-PAY-3.00: Payroll Cycles and Timing of Payments